vic-ma/howtodismantle.github.io/_posts/2025-06-13-Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.md

 ## Conclusion

-For building the audit application we need to understand the architecture of the data structure, for both the meta data and also the transaction data.
+To build an audit application, you need to understand the architecture of the underlying data structures: both the audit definition and audit data tables.
 That's what we discussed in this article.
-In [the second part](/Digital-Walkaround-Inspections-Part-II-How-to-Build-an-Audit-App.html) we will see, who we build the actual application and learn how the audit is conducted.
+In [the second part](/Digital-Walkaround-Inspections-Part-II-How-to-Build-an-Audit-App.html) we will explain how to build the actual application and run the audit.